gazebosim/gz-physics/tutorials/06-physics-simulation-concepts.md

 ### Multicopter

-This model shows how Ignition Physics supports gravity, actuators and inertia to control object velocity.
+This demo world shows how Ignition Physics supports gravity, actuators and inertia to control object velocity.
-Please download the Multicopter model to your home folder by:
+Please download the Multicopter demo to your home folder by:

 ```bash
 wget https://raw.githubusercontent.com/ignitionrobotics/ign-gazebo/ign-gazebo4/examples/worlds/multicopter_velocity_control.sdf -P ~
 ```

-and start the Multicopter model on Ignition Gazebo by:
+and start the Multicopter demo on Ignition Gazebo by:

 ```bash
 ign gazebo ~/multicopter_velocity_control.sdf